Backroads Trip Leaders: The Roles of a Trip Leader

 - Repairing or maintaining equipment during the season

-- Repairing, cleaning and putting away equipment at the end of the season
+- Repairing, cleaning and storing equipment at the end of the season

 Backroads rewards exceptional performance with opportunities for career advancement throughout the company.
 Many leaders have spent a portion of their career with Backroads leading trips and then have moved into full-time office staff or management positions.
 Virtually all promotions start with working in the field.